Naval Security Station |

 At left you see some former NSS towers, now partly used by NBC station WHD-4 and other broadcasters.

-From the streets you see the colonial-style NSS buildings seen in 1940s photos.
+From the streets you see the colonial-style NSS buildings looking just as they did in photos from the 1940s.

 There are plenty of trees, and plenty of fence.